flycheck/flycheck/doc/manual/extending.rst

          The syntax :samp:`{checker}` is only considered if the current syntax checker only reported warnings, but no errors.

-.. el:macro:: flycheck-def-config-file-var symbol checker &optional filename
+.. macro:: flycheck-def-config-file-var symbol checker &optional filename

    Define `symbol` as configuration file variable for a syntax `checker`, with a default value of `filename`.